kamanda-collins/nema-web/README.md

 ## 🎯 What This Does

-- Creates a professional landing page at `nema.kamandalabs.me`
+- Created a professional landing page at `nema.kamandalabs.me`
-- Embeds your Streamlit app (`nema-kamandalabs.streamlit.app`)
+- Embeds the built Streamlit app (`nema-kamandalabs.streamlit.app`)
 - Provides SEO optimization and mobile responsiveness
 - Handles loading states and error fallbacks